Welcome!

 Why: Formally, people aren’t even allowed to download your software if you don’t provide certain basic information about its legal status.
 Don’t panic, though — in most cases, you just need to provide a few boilerplate sentences.
 But you should understand what they mean.

-Draft acknowledgments in a new section of your notes document.
+Draft acknowledgments in a new section of your notes.

 Example: “The MolSSI is supported by the U.S. National Science Foundation through grant number CHE-2136142.”